 Robots are robustly made for military situations due to them primarily being used during situations that are considered too hazardous for humans.
 For example, military robots can be deployed during bomb disposal scenarios that are usually remotely controlled by a highly trained human operator from a safe distance.
 Since military robotic conception the design has evolved, however, the overall intention has remained the same, to safely detonate and dispose of suspect devices.

-If you’re interested in finding out more information about the bespoke and highly innovative robotics we’ve created at L.A.C Automation and Conveyors, take a look at our case studies section or contact a member of the team.
+If you’re interested in finding out more information about the bespoke and highly innovative robotics we’ve created at L-A-C Conveyors and Automation, take a look at our case studies section or contact a member of the team.